soronpo/dottybug/README.md

 ### Usage

 This is a normal sbt project.
-You can compile code with `sbt compile`, and get the reported failures.
+You can compile code with `sbt Test/compile`, and get the reported failures.